 \subsection{Federated Learning for IoT Intrusion and Anomaly Detection}

 Recently, several proposals have emerged that use FL techniques for IoT intrusion detection.
 In~\cite{Nguyen2019} Nguyen et al. present D\"Iot, an unsupervised system for network anomaly detection applied to consumer IoT devices for detecting Mirai-like worm behavior.
-First, all the devices are grouped based on their network behavior using an external fingerprinting tool.
+First, an external fingerprinting tool groups all the devices based on their network behavior.
 Then, the FL process trains multiple global models, each one of them specific to an IoT device type group.
-However, one limiting factor in this approach is that a software for automatically identifying IoT device types must be available in each gateway prior to the FL process; making the model training and the device grouping not fully integrated into the same process and requiring additional time to deploy and train the system.
+However, one limiting factor in this approach is that a software for automatically identifying IoT device types must be available in each gateway prior to the FL process, making the model training and the device grouping not fully integrated into the same process and requiring additional time to deploy and train the system.
 Applied in a similar environment, Rey et al. develop in~\cite{Rey2021} a framework based on FL to detect cyberattacks against IoT devices using the N-BaIoT dataset.
 Additionally, they evaluate several adversarial attacks against the proposed FL framework.
-In~\cite{Popoola2021} Popoola et al. uses the Bot-IoT and N-BaIoT datasets to train a single supervised classification global model in a FL setting and compares it with centralized and localized architectures.
+In~\cite{Popoola2021} Popoola et al. use the Bot-IoT and N-BaIoT datasets to train a single supervised classification global model in a FL setting and compares it with centralized and localized architectures.
 Another comparison between a FL intrusion detection scheme with a centralized and on-device training is shown by Rahman et al. in~\cite{Rahman2020}.